What to expect

 Pedal through charming villages and a delightful landscape of apricot trees, castles, monasteries and vineyards.
 Sights include the ruin that looms over the small Baroque town of Dürnstein and the blue tower of the monastery, a landmark of Wachau.
 Why not stop off at Spitz for some wine tasting at one of the cosy taverns along the bike path?

-The Normandie will stop in Pöchlarn and the Arlene II will stop in Emmersdorf.
+The Normandie will stop in Pöchlarn and for 2019 departures the Arlene II will stop in Emmersdorf.

 Depart from Passau